fasttime/JScrewIt/api-doc/interfaces/FeatureAll.md

 • **OBJECT\_W\_CTOR**: [`ElementaryFeature`](ElementaryFeature.md)

-The property that the string representation of the global object constructor starts with "\[object W"
+The property that the string representation of the global object constructor starts with "\[object W".

 **`Remarks`**